Did you know that more than one-quarter of Maine’s trash bags are food scraps, food waste, and organic material that could have been composted?

 With our Worth the Weight resources, ecomaine hopes to convince you that bakcyard composting is worth it, too!
 Check out our video above, as well as our pamphlet and other resources below.
 Let’s get composting!

 If you’re looking for a compost drop-off location, instead of putting it in your backyard, here are a few… If you know of one that’s not here, let us know!
+(Some facilities may be for residents only; we advise calling ahead if you’re not sure.)

 Transfer Station (118 Sandy Creek Rd)